jknapp493/jknapp493/README.md

 - 👋 Hello, I'm Jackson Knapp.
 I am a third-year student at Northeastern University majoring in Electrical and Computer Engineering.
-- 👀 I’m interested in coding, robotics, algorithms, computer design, and embedded systems, but I am also into exercising, cooking, and games.
+- 👀 I’m interested in coding, robotics, algorithms, computer design, and embedded systems, but I also enjoy exercising, cooking, and games.
-- 🌱 I’m currently learning object-oriented programming in C++ and Python at Northeastern University.
+- 🌱 I’m currently learning about algorithms in C++, digital design in System VErilog, and Python at Northeastern University.
 - 💞️ I’m looking to collaborate on passion projects and further my experience working with code and in teams.
 - 📫 To contact me, my email is knapp.j@northeastern.edu